By Melissa Dedina

 Many of these suggestions aim to increase cultural competency as well as language competency.
 It’s hard to fully appreciate one without having the other – no matter how well you know the words and structures of the language, if all your cultural references are to your home culture, people will still have trouble understanding you!
 Plus, no matter how much you know about the culture, if you don’t speak the language well, you won’t understand its heart.

-This series of articles will appear on Multilingual Living in conjunction with Language Refresh 101, which is all about how to strengthen a faltering language.
+This series of articles appear on Multilingual Living in conjunction with Language Refresh 101, which is all about how to strengthen a faltering language.